asnaqsys/asnaqsys.github.io/manuals/configuration/configure-expo-website.md

 ---
-title: "Setting Up Your Expo Website: A Guide"
+title: "Configuring the Expo Website"
 description: "Effortlessly configure your Expo website with our guide.
 Ideal for developers looking to launch or improve their Expo project's web presence."
 ---